pumperknickle/RequirementsGuide/docs/refactoring.md

-# Refactoring Requirements with RQT
+﻿# Refactoring Requirements with RQT

 Hi!
 Welcome to the guide on improving your requirement's quality.
 By using the **Requirements Quality Toolkit**, you can automatically analyze your requirements for potentially ambiguities.
 Eliminating those ambiguities can be a process of eliciting more information from the customer/client.
 Below are some realistic examples of refactoring requirements using RQT.

-## Eliminating Undefined Terms
+## Defining Undefined Terms

 ![Undefined Terms Report output](https://user-images.githubusercontent.com/53841072/87467806-22792e00-c5de-11ea-9947-3ddc9186c4bb.png)